Valentine-S/Smart-Ptr/README.md

-# Unique and Shared Pouinter
+# Unique and Shared Pointer
 ### Valentine Shidlovskiy

 To make it easy to run this file I have included the executables